River Hamble Notice to Mariners No 1 of 2020

 17. Trawling and Dredging in the River Hamble

-It is an offence against River Hamble Bye-law No7 for the master of a vessel to use or permit such vessel to be used for drift, trawl or other net fishing or shellfish dredging in the River, except with the previous written permission of the Harbour Master and at such place and subject to such terms and conditions as he may stipulate.
-The Protection of Wrecks Act (1973), makes it an offence to damage or interfere with (by tampering with or removing) any part of the historic wreck of the Grace Dieu, or within a 75 metre radius of the wreck, centred in position 50º 53'.54N, 001º 17'.33W.
+a.
+It is an offence under River Hamble Bye-law No7 for the master of a vessel to use or permit such vessel to be used for drift, trawl or other net fishing or shellfish dredging in the River, except with the previous written permission of the Harbour Master and at such place and subject to such terms and conditions as he may stipulate.
+The Protection of Wrecks Act (1973), makes it an offence to damage or interfere with (by tampering with or removing) any part of the historic wreck of the Grace Dieu, or within a 75 metre radius of the wreck, opposite the River Hamble Country Park Jetty, marked by a yellow buoy centred in position 50º 53'.54N, 001º 17'.33W.
 Diving or depositing anything on the seabed is also prohibited within this area.

 18. Compass Swinging

 a.
 The Master of any vessel wishing to carry out a compass swing in the River Hamble is required to inform the Harbour Office prior to commencing the swing.